DDI-TU-Dresden/thonny-wiki/Theming.rst

 Theming
 =======

+**NB!
+Theming system may change, especially during the beta phase of Thonny 2.2!**

 Since version 2.2 Thonny supports UI themes, which allow changing the appearance of widgets, and Syntax themes, which allow specifying coloring scheme for editors and the shell.
 A couple of themes are built into Thonny (see "Tools => Options => Theme & Font", but users can add their own themes via the `plug-in system <Plugins>`_.

 Adding a syntax theme